airswap/airswap-protocols/utils/order-utils/README.md

 # Order Utils

 [AirSwap](https://www.airswap.io/) is a peer-to-peer trading network for Ethereum tokens.
-This package contains helper libraries for creating, hashing, signing and manipulating orders for the AirSwap network.
+This package contains helper libraries for creating, hashing, signing, and manipulating orders for the AirSwap network.

 A complete explanation of each library function, including parameter and return types, can be found on the [AirSwap documentation site](https://docs.airswap.io/helper-libraries/orders-and-quotes).